Recording a Debrief

 How this works

-Recording format: Audio is captured as MPEG4 AAC at 22kHz mono.
+Voice recording format: Audio is captured as MPEG4 AAC at 22kHz mono.
 The screen stays awake during recording to prevent interruption.